Futterumstellung bei Hunden mit chronischer Nierenerkrankung (CNE)

 • Regulation of blood pressure, fluid, electrolyte and acid-base balance

-• urine production
+• Urine production

-• release of certain hormones
+• Distribution of certain Hormones

-Causes of CNE in Dogs
+Causes of CNE in dogs

 Congenital kidney damage

-Medication: Long-term medication can trigger CKD
+Medications: Long-term medication can trigger CKD

 Age: The filtering capacity of the kidneys decreases with age